-- (1) Did the plaintiff confine [his][her] communications to [his][her] chain of command?
+(1) Did the plaintiff confine [his][her] communications to [his][her] chain of command?
 If so, then such speech may fall within the plaintiff's official duties.
-If not, then such speech may fall outside of the plaintiff's official duties. - (2) Was the subject matter of the communication within the plaintiff's job duties?
+If not, then such speech may fall outside of the plaintiff's official duties.

+(2) Was the subject matter of the communication within the plaintiff's job duties?
 If so, then such speech may fall within the plaintiff's official duties.
-If not, then such speech may fall outside of the plaintiff's official duties. - (3) Did the plaintiff speak in direct contravention to [his][her] supervisor's orders?
+If not, then such speech may fall outside of the plaintiff's official duties.

+(3) Did the plaintiff speak in direct contravention to [his][her] supervisor's orders?
 If so, then such speech may fall outside of the plaintiff's official duties.
-If not, then such speech may fall within the plaintiff's official duties. - (4) Was the subject matter of the communication about broad concerns over corruption or systemic abuse beyond the specific department, agency, or office where the plaintiff worked?
+If not, then such speech may fall within the plaintiff's official duties.

+(4) Was the subject matter of the communication about broad concerns over corruption or systemic abuse beyond the specific department, agency, or office where the plaintiff worked?
 If so, then such speech may fall outside of the plaintiff's official duties.
 If not, then such speech may fall within the plaintiff's official duties.

 See Dahlia v.
 Rodriguez, 735 F.3d 1060, 1074-76 (9th Cir.
 2013) (en banc) (discussing factors for when public employee speaks as private citizen).
 In Kennedy v.
-Bremerton Sch.
-Dist., 869 F.3d 813 (9th Cir.
-2017), the Ninth Circuit held that a public high school football coach spoke as a public employee, and not as a private citizen, when he prayed on the fifty-yard line in view of students and parents immediately after high school football games.
-As explained by the Ninth Circuit, the football coach's job was multifaceted, but among other things "it entailed both teaching and serving as a role model and moral exemplar.
-When acting in an official capacity in the presence of students and spectators, [the football coach] was also responsible for communicating the District's perspective on appropriate behavior through the example set by his own conduct."
-Id. at 827; see also Kennedy v.
-Bremerton Sch.
-Dist., 991 F.3d 1004, 1015 (9th Cir.
-2021) (reaffirming holding).
+Bremerton School District, the Supreme Court held that a public high school football coach spoke not as a public employee, but as a private citizen, when he decided "to persist in praying quietly without his players after three games in October 2015," 142 S. Ct.
+2407, 2422 (2022), which were "the three prayers that resulted in his suspension," id. at 2424.
+As explained by the Court, the football coach was "not engaged in speech 'ordinarily within the scope' of his duties as a coach."
+Id. (quoting Lane v.
+Franks, 573 U.S. 228, 240 (2014)).
+Because the coach "offered his prayers when students were engaged in other activities like singing the school fight song," the Court stated the "prayers were not delivered as an address to the team, but instead in his capacity as a private citizen."
+Id. at 2425; see also Moonin v.

-See also Moonin v.
 Tice, 868 F.3d 853 (9th Cir.
 2017) (holding prior restraint prohibiting highway patrol officers from speaking about controversial canine drug interdiction program with anyone outside of law enforcement violates First Amendment); Barone v.
 City of Springfield, 902 F.3d 1091, 1101-06 (9th Cir.
-2018) (holding that prior restraint prohibiting police officer from speaking or writing "anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees" violated First Amendment); Ohlson v.
+2018) (holding that prior restraint prohibiting police officer from speaking or writing "anything of a disparaging or negative manner related to the Department/Organization/City of Springfield or its Employees" violated

+First Amendment); Ohlson v.
 Brady, 9 F.4th 1156 (9th Cir.
-2021) (concluding that forensic scientist who testified in court as part of his job duties spoke as employee rather than private citizen entitled to First Amendment protection).
+2021) (concluding that forensic scientist who testified in court as part of his job duties spoke as employee rather than private citizen entitled to First Amendment protection) ; Dodge v.
+Evergreen School District, 56 F.4th 767, 778 (9th Cir.
+2022) (concluding that teacher engaged in expression as private citizen entitled to First Amendment protection rather than employee when he "display[ed] a message on a personal item while attending a teacher-only training"); Sullivan v.
+Univ. of Wash., 60 F.4th 574, 581-82 (9th Cir.
+2023) (holding that the First Amendment right of expressive association did not protect the work of committee members individually or collectively when they were appointed to serve a public function and their work fell within the scope of their official duties on a university committee).